emsifa/evo/README.md

 #### Applying Middleware

-Every route attributes has `$middleware` parameter that you can set to apply middleware.
+Every route attributes have `$middleware` parameter that you can set to apply middleware.
 Here is some examples:

 ```php
 <?php